ChanSuri/GymGenius/ThingSpeak/README.md

 ### *Entrance*
 - **Current Occupancy**: Field 1 in ThingSpeak.
+- **Temperature**: Field 2 in ThingSpeak.
+- **Humidity**: Field 3 in ThingSpeak.

-This allows the gym to track how many clients are currently present in the gym through the *Entrance* data.
+This allows the gym to track how many clients are currently present in the gym, along with the environmental conditions in the *Entrance Room*.

 Each **ThingSpeak** channel must have a unique **write API key** and corresponding fields, which are defined in the `settings.json` file.